Usage examples

 respectively.

 Note: Before running the linter, make sure that the Docker container has mapped all the relevant directories.
-Check out the Dockerfile of the image to see what directories are available inside the container (created with the mkdir -p commands).

 CLI-based linting